Introduction to Design Pattern in Java

 Design Patterns are a very popular problem-solving technique among software developers.
 It contains all the solutions for common software problems while developing and designing software and has well-described solutions.

 The codes are a re-usable form of a solution to the problem.
 They are introduced by architect Christopher Alexander and are used as best practices for various other software developers’ commonly faced problems while creating software.
-It is flexible and contains templates to solve while designing a system or applications.
+It is flexible and contains templates to solve while designing a system or application.

-What is Design Pattern in Java
+What is Design Pattern in Java?

 - Experienced object-oriented software developers use it to have flexible coding and reuse the codes and add new codes into existing codes for version updates.
 It has solutions to all general problems faced by software engineers; they are taken by trial and error by numerous developers over a period of time.